-For those who support the fake luxury industry, I remember years ago, it was a hard slog under nasty conditions to get a fake luxury items.
-Also to find the items was normally in open air markets.
+For those who support the fake luxury industry, I remember years ago, it was a hard slog under nasty conditions to get fake luxury items.
+Also to find the items were normally in open-air markets.
 However in 2018 right next to the luxury shopping malls are newly built malls or refurbished ones dedicated to endless levels of luxury fake goods.
-No more sweating or getting soaked in the torrential rain, nice air conditioned shopping centres with great food courts.
+No more sweating or getting soaked in the torrential rain, nice air-conditioned shopping centres with great food courts.
 Bangkok, Seoul and Ho Chi Minh City do not hide they are the masters of selling fake luxury fashion.

-In Seoul, the eight levels of fake goods sold in a newly built mall was amazing.
-The presentation in each boutique, illustrated that this market of selling fake goods has never been so strong and that consumer demand is high.
+In Seoul, the eight levels of fake goods sold in a newly built mall were amazing.
+The presentation in each boutique illustrated that this market of selling fake goods has never been so strong and that consumer demand is high.
 The prices were also a reflection that buying cheap luxury items were not so cheap after all.

 Fake Fashion Trends On The Asian Streets

 So in 2018, the most sought after and popular imitation European luxury brands sold here in South East Asia are Balenciaga, Gucci, Dior, D&G, Chanel, Adidas Yeezy’s, MCM and Prada.